Michael J. Epstein: Music

 Epstein has played in indie bands, including The Motion Sick, Do Not Forsake Me Oh My Darling, The Michael J. Epstein Memorial Library, Darling Pet Munkee, and Neutral Uke Hotel.

 The Motion Sick, featuring Epstein on guitar and vocals, were featured as the band of the month in 2006 in SPIN Magazine and were selected as the best unsigned band in Boston by commercial radio station WFNX during the Last Band Standing competition.
 They also won The Boston Phoenix Best Local Band 2009.

 Do Not Forsake Me Oh My Darling, featuring Epstein on bass, were awarded the 6th most creative video of 2011 in TIME Magazine.

 The Michael J. Epstein Memorial Library, with Epstein on guitar and vocals, was selected as a CBS best rock band.
 The band has focused on collaborations, including an original rock ballet at Dorchester's Strand Theatre with BalletRox, Art-Exchange: a collaboration with artists to write songs based on visual works and create visual works based on songs, 37 songs to celebrate speakers at TEDxSomerville and a three-season run as the house band on the franchised Encyclopedia Show.
 The band was part of a documentary created by Berklee College Pulse to showcase different processes for songwriting.

 Epstein also plays in Darling Pet Munkee, a band that writes garage-rock songs about items sold in comic books and kindie band, Space Balloons, focusing on children's songs about out-of-place aliens obsessed with moustaches and Kurt Vonnegut.

 Academia

 Epstein was a professor of Audiology/Bioengineering/Communication Sciences and Disorders at Northeastern University from 2005 to 2016.
 He studied loudness and auditory physiology and has more than 40 published articles and abstracts.
 He co-authored the Oxford University Press Handbook of Auditory Sciences chapter on Loudness.
 His PLOS ONE 2016 article, "Toward a differential diagnosis of hidden hearing loss in humans" was featured in The Wall Street Journal and Scientific American.
 It helped explain why many people with normal hearing struggle to hear in noisy situations.

+Epstein gave the keynote speech at the Touro University Worldwide commencement in 2025.